-One question that is often asked is how to apply a new coat of epoxy or clear coat to an older epoxy floor that has already cured.
+Two questions that we are often asked is how to recoat or apply a new coat of epoxy to an older epoxy floor that has already cured and can you apply a clear coat to an older epoxy garage floor coating?
 If you’ve done a little bit of research on epoxy application, then you know how important floor preparation is.
 So let’s discuss how to determine if your floor qualifies for a recoat and then how to prep the floor before you do.

 When can you apply epoxy over an older coating?